iamkirankumaryadav/Library/Statistics/Important Statistical Terms.md

 ### Quantitative Data
 - Process of collecting and analyzing numerical data.
 - Find trends, patterns, relationships and correlations.
-- Dealing with measuring central tendency and measures of spread/dispersion.
+- Dealing with measuring central tendency, measures of spread/dispersion, distribution and skewness of data.
-- Analysis is done on the sample that generalizes results for the true population.
+- Analysis is done on the sample that generalizes/concludes results for the true population.

 ### Qualitative Data
-- Process of collecting and analyzing non-numerical** data.
+- Process of collecting and analyzing non-numerical data.
 - Text, Image, Video or Audio.
 - Gather insights by converting them in the form of **array**.